Thriftpy/gunicorn_thrift/README.md

 * `thriftpy_sync`: sync worker, adapted for [`thriftpy`](https://github.com/eleme/thriftpy)
 * `thriftpy_gevent`: gevent worker, adapted for [`thriftpy`](https://github.com/eleme/thriftpy)

+note: If you wants to use `thriftpy_sync` or `thriftpy_gevent`, make sure the following:

+* `--thrift-protocol-factory` should be set to either `thriftpy.protocol:TCyBinaryProtocolFactory` or `thriftpy.protocol:TBinaryProtocolFactory`
+* `--thrift-transport-factory` should be set to either `thriftpy.transport:TCyBufferedTransportFactory` or `thriftpy.transport:TBufferedTransportFactory`

 ### Transport factory

 The transport factory to use for handling connections.

+Parameter: `--thrift-transport-factory`
+Config file: `thrift_transport_factory`
-default: `thrift.transport.TTransport:TBufferedTransportFactory`
+Default: `thrift.transport.TTransport:TBufferedTransportFactory`

 ### Protocol factory

 The protocol factory to use for parsing requests.

+Parameter: `--thrift-protocol-factory`
+Config file: `thrift_protocol_factory`
-default: `thrift.protocol.TBinaryProtocol:TBinaryProtocolAcceleratedFactory`
+Default: `thrift.protocol.TBinaryProtocol:TBinaryProtocolAcceleratedFactory`

 ### Client timeout

 Seconds to timeout a client if it is silent after this duration.

+Parameter: `--thrift-client-timeout`
+Config file: `thrift_client_timeout`
-default: `None` (Never time out a client)
+Default: `None` (Never time out a client)